simon-gd/mimic/README.md

 - ``python manage.py migrate``
 - ``python manage.py loaddata media\export_data\surveyData_micallef-replication.json``
 - ``python manage.py runserver``
-- open a browser and navigate to http://localhost:8000/survey/admin
+- open a browser and navigate to [http://localhost:8000/survey/admin](http://localhost:8000/survey/admin)
-- defaults: username: admin, password: admin
+- defaults: username: admin, password: admin (can be chaned if you go to [http://localhost:8000/admin](http://localhost:8000/admin))
+- The first time you run mimic you and select dataset, you have to click a link to process user interactions, this may take a while, but does not have to be repeated.

 For more detailed information See [install.md](https://github.com/sbreslav/mimic/blob/master/install.md)